Baby Can Fit Whole Pacifier In Mouth: What You Need to Know

 Safe Pacifier Practices

-• Wean off pacifiers when necessary: As your baby grows, gradually wean them off pacifier use to prevent any dependency or dental issues.
+• Wean off pacifiers when necessary: as your baby grows, gradually wean them off pacifier use to prevent dependency or dental issues.

 • Always choose the right pacifier size for your baby’s age.